minio/minio/docs/bucket/notifications/README.md

 Note that, you can add as many AMQP server endpoint configurations as needed by providing an identifier (like "1" in the example above) for the AMQP instance and an object of per-server configuration parameters.

-### Step 2: Enable bucket notification using MinIO client
+### Step 2: Enable RabbitMQ bucket notification using MinIO client

 We will enable bucket event notification to trigger whenever a JPEG image is uploaded or deleted `images` bucket on `myminio` server.
 Here ARN value is `arn:minio:sqs::1:amqp`.
 To understand more about ARN please follow [AWS ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) documentation.